outlearn-content/outlearn-olp-spec/olp-spec.md

 }
 ```

 In this example, we specify a few of the most common meta data fields, `name`, `version`, `title`, and `description`.
 We show three `sections` of this learning module, each of them a markdown file containing the content.
-And we declare one `asset` containing a screencast about the topic, which you can assume is referenced in one of the markdown files as described later.
+And we declare one `asset` containing a screencast about the topic, which you can assume is referenced in one of the markdown files as described later in this document.

 ### Unknown JSON keys and JSON comments